sendgrid/sendgrid-go/USAGE.md

 }
 ```

-## Update Monitor Settings for a subuser
+## Update Monitor Settings for a sub-user

 Subuser monitor settings allow you to receive a sample of an outgoing message by a specific customer at a specific frequency of emails.